AlexxNica/doc.scrapinghub.com/api/collections.rst

 - Records are limited to a serialized size of ``10MO``;
 - Javascript's ``inf`` values are not supported;
-- Floating-point number can't be larger than 2^64 - 1.
+- Floating-point numbers can't be larger than 2^64 - 1.

 API